 Al is a member of The Lambs, The Academy of Motion Picture Arts & Sciences, Pacific Pioneer Broadcasters, the Masonic Fraternity, and a member of the Board of Directors of the Johnny Mercer Foundation.
 Al lives with his wife Edna in Tarzana, California.

 , an attorney and high tech executive, was the founder of eMusic, the pioneering MP3 music-download service.
-He is currently Chairman & CEO of RoyaltyShare, Inc., the premier provider of digital revenue and royalty solutions for record companies, music publishers, book publishers, and motion picture distributors.
+More recently, he founded RoyaltyShare, Inc., the premier provider of digital revenue and royalty solutions for record companies, music publishers, book publishers, and motion picture distributors.

 Prior to starting RoyaltyShare, Kohn served as Vice Chairman of the Board of Borland Software Corp.
 (NASDAQ: BORL) where he previously served as senior vice president and general counsel.

 Prior to EMusic, Kohn served as vice president of business development for Pretty Good Privacy, Inc., the developer of the controversial PGP encryption software; senior vice president of corporate affairs and general counsel of Borland International, Inc.; associate general counsel of Candle Corporation, a mainframe software company; and corporate counsel for Ashton-Tate, a personal computer software company, later acquired by Borland.

 After law school, Bob became an associate attorney at the law offices of Milton A. "Mickey" Rudin, an entertainment law firm whose clients included Frank Sinatra, Liza Minelli, and Cher.
 He also was Associated Editor of the Entertainment Law Reporter.